 How long these beautiful restorations last depends a lot on how well you take care of them.
 The porcelain itself wears as well or better than your natural teeth.
 The bond between the laminate and the tooth is very strong.
 The porcelain is also immune to tooth decay, however, the uncovered part of the tooth is still susceptible to decay, so you can get cavities with veneers.
 If you consume carbohydrates frequently between meals, or if you do not floss and brush diligently, you will have a greater chance of this happening.
 If you take excellent care of your teeth, they will last many long years.
-It would be best not to think of them as being permanent – think of them as lasting ten to twenty years with good care.
+It would be best not to think of them as being permanent—think of them as lasting ten to twenty years with good care.

 After porcelain veneers are placed, we often notice that the health of the patient’s gums improves.
 In some cases this is because the teeth now have a more ideal contour that tends to lend to healthy gums.
 In other cases, it is because the patient, who now has beautiful teeth instead of unsightly ones, has a greater motivation to take care of them, much as the owner of a nice car will take pride in washing, maintaining, and protecting it.
-If you do happen to notice that your gums become puffy or begin to bleed around any of these laminates, or if you notice an area that begins to snag floss, it’s an indication that something is amiss.
+If you do happen to notice that your gums become puffy or begin to bleed around porcelain veneers, or if you notice an area that begins to snag floss, it’s an indication that something is amiss.
 Please have your dentist check either of these situations.

 To maximize the lifespan of your investment, we recommend special professional maintenance techniques.
 Be very careful who you have maintain them and what they do.
 Hygienists who don’t have special training in the maintenance of porcelain veneers will not know what needs to be done to keep them looking their best.
 We recommend maintenance visits up to four times per year when you have a new smile with these restorations.
 This will give the dental office an opportunity to keep the margins polished, thus prolonging their life.
 But not all cosmetic dentists will recommend this.